Sri Kuala Lumpur

-Sri Kuala Lumpur International School (Sri KL) is a British private non-profit educational institution located in Subang Jaya, Petaling District, Selangor, Malaysia.
-Sri KL was officially declared a SMART SCHOOL by former Malaysian Minister of Education, Tan Sri Musa Muhammad in June 2000.
+Sri Kuala Lumpur International School (Sri KL) is a Malaysian private non-profit educational institution located in Subang Jaya, Petaling District, Selangor, Malaysia.

 The school was founded as Sri Kuala Lumpur Primary School in 1969, with Sri Kuala Lumpur Secondary School being officially incorporated in 1987.
 It is wholly owned and managed by Othman Merican Educational Development Berhad, a not-for-profit foundation.